toybz/Introduction-To-Software-Development-Article/part3.md

 Groups:

 IOS app development:

-Native ios apps are developed using Swift programming language.Formerly the recommende language is Objective C, and there are still apps built with objective C on the app store, but the recommend language is Swift.They are developed using Xcode IDE and can only be developed on a mac pc.They are  published to the apple appstore.
+Native ios apps are developed using Swift programming language.Formerly the recommende language is Objective C, and there are still apps built with objective C on the app store, but the recommend language now is Swift.They are developed using Xcode IDE and can only be developed on a mac pc.They are  published and didtributed on the apple appstore .

 Tutorials for IOS Development: